 Cadence stumbled out of the portal, heart and head pounding.
-She didn’t have a clue where she was—it was too dark to make out anything.
+She didn’t have a clue where she was—it was too dark to make anything out.
 If it wasn’t for the fact that she could hear herself panting, she might’ve thought she was dead.

-Scrambling blindly forward, she ran smack into a wall.
-She tripped backwards, fell flat on her back, and blinked upwards.
+Scrambling blindly forwards, she ran smack into a wall, tripped backwards, fell flat on her back, and blinked upwards.
 There was a crack of skyline there, and the smog clouding the sky reflected back the blue-orange lights from the city.

-Judging by the thickness of the smog and the color of the lights, she figured she was in an alley in the west side of the city.
+Judging by the thickness of the smog and the color of the lights, she figured she was in an alley on the west side of the city.
 The Louvre District again.

 “What in saint’s name do I do…”